doylet/guardrails-ai/sh/bootstrap-dev/docs/sprints/0007-Sprint-Plan-Plugin-Schema-Decoupling.md

 This sprint implements ADR-006: Decouple Plugin Manifests from Target Structure Schema.
 The goal is to eliminate tight coupling between plugin manifests and the global target structure schema by introducing plugin-specific structure schemas and a schema composition system.
 This will enable true plugin independence and eliminate the coordination nightmare for plugin developers.

-**Current Status: 75% Complete** - Sprint started on feature/plugin-schema-decoupling branch.
+**Current Status: 85% Complete** - Sprint started on feature/plugin-schema-decoupling branch.
 Phase 1 COMPLETE (4/4 tasks).
 Phase 2 SUBSTANTIALLY COMPLETE (3/4 tasks).
-Phase 3 Task 3.1 Interactive Conflict Resolution COMPLETE.
+Phase 3 Tasks 3.1-3.3 COMPLETE (3/5 tasks).

 ---